evmos/evmos/docs/validators/upgrades/automated.md

 👉 For more info about Cosmovisor, please refer to the project official documentation [here](https://docs.cosmos.network/main/run-node/cosmovisor.html).
 :::

+We highly recommend validators use Cosmovisor to run their nodes.
+This will make low-downtime upgrades smoother, as validators don't have to [manually upgrade](./manual.md) binaries during the upgrade.
+Instead users can [pre-install](#manual-download) new binaries, and Cosmovisor will automatically update them based on on-chain Software Upgrade proposals.

 ### Setup

 Set up the Cosmovisor environment variables.
 We recommend setting these in your `.profile` so it is automatically set in every session.